 - (1) We define working capital as current assets less current liabilities, excluding related-party payables. - The pro forma and pro forma as adjusted cash and cash equivalents does not reflect the \$265.0 million that Compuware distributed to us to partially satisfy the estimated \$275.0 million tax liability incurred by us in connection with the Compuware Spin-Off.
 We expect to fund the remaining portion of the tax liability with cash flow from operations.
-Of the total tax liability, we expect to pay approximately \$265.0 million to the applicable taxing authorities during the three months ending September 30, 2019, and the balance will be due by no later than March 2020. - (3) Gives effect to the completion of the Spin-Off Transactions, as set forth under the section titled "Spin-Off Transactions", including the elimination of the related party payable and the reclassification of our share-based compensation liability to additional paid-in capital on July 31, 2019. - (4) Gives effect to the pro forma adjustments set forth above and the sale and issuance by us of 34,000,000 shares of our common stock in this offering, assuming an initial public offering price of \$14.00 per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and the application of our net proceeds from this offering, including the repayment of \$386.0 million of borrowings outstanding under our credit facility, as set forth under the section titled "Use of Proceeds." - (5) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$14.00 per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus), would increase (decrease) the pro forma as adjusted amount of cash and cash equivalents, working capital excluding deferred revenue, total assets and total stockholders' equity by
+Of the total tax liability, we expect to pay approximately \$265.0 million to the applicable taxing authorities during the three months ending September 30, 2019, and the balance will be due by no later than March 2020. - (3) Gives effect to the completion of the Spin-Off Transactions, as set forth under the section titled "Spin-Off Transactions", including the elimination of the related party payable and the reclassification of our share-based compensation liability to additional paid-in capital on July 31, 2019. - (4) Gives effect to the pro forma adjustments set forth above and the sale and issuance by us of 34,000,000 shares of our common stock in this offering, based on the initial public offering price of \$16.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and the application of our net proceeds from this offering, including the repayment of \$386.0 million of borrowings outstanding under our credit facility, as set forth under the section titled "Use of Proceeds."